Ilancueitl

 Ilancueitl (Nahuatl for "old-woman skirt"; [ilaŋˈkʷeː.itɬ]) was the first queen of Tenochtitlan.

 Biography

-Ilancuéitl was a daughter of the then ruler of Culhuacán, Acolmiztli, and she married Acamapichtli, the first ruler of Tenochtitlan.
+Ilancuéitl was a daughter of the then ruler of Culhuacán, Acolmiztli, and she married her nephew Acamapichtli, who thus became the first ruler of Tenochtitlan.
 She bore no children, so her husband took more wives.

 Ilancuéitl charged herself with the education of her stepson Huitzilihuitl.

+Some sourced claimed that Ilancuéitl actually became ruler of Tenochtitlan herself.